dimmus/efl-dimmus/README.md

 ## Requirements

 EFL requires a C and C++ compiler by default (C++ exists mostly to interface to C++ libraries like Bullet and our C++ bindings).
-The detailed list are in [requirements](https://github.com/dimmus/efl/wiki/EFL-requirements) wiki page.
+Find detailed list in [requirements](https://github.com/dimmus/efl/wiki/EFL-requirements) wiki page.

 ### Wayland support